Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

 Type signatures, examples and property descriptions in this document follow the conventions established in Section 1.1 of [@!RFC8620].
-Data types defined in the core specification are also used in this document.
+The Id and UnsignedInt data types defined in Sections 1.2 and 1.3 of [@!RFC8620] are also used in this document.

 Terminology